10: Biohydrogen - Hydrogenases

 Group 1a periplasmic (membrane-bound) hydrogenases - MBH

-These are used in fuel cells and H2-producing devices since they can adhere to surfaces that can be useful heterogeneous (not in solution) catalysts.
-Some also are damaged by O2.
-The enzyme consists of a large subunit) found in the periplasm and small subunit, which anchors the protein in the plasma membrane of bacteria. .
+These are used in fuel cells and H2-producing devices because they can adhere to surfaces and serve as useful, heterogeneous (not in solution) catalysts.
+O2 also damages some.
+The enzyme consists of a large periplasmic subunit and a small subunit that anchors the protein to the bacterial plasma membrane.
 This enzyme oxidizes H2: H2 → 2H++2e−.
 The electrons enter the bacterial respiratory chain through quinones.
 The transmembrane part of the small subunit binds cytochrome b, which is involved in electron transfer with the quinones, as we saw in Complex II of mitochondrial electron transport.
-Some soil bacteria (like Ralstonia eutropha,) can use H2 as their sole energy source.
+Some soil bacteria (like Ralstonia eutropha) can use H2 as their sole energy source.
 The orientation of a NiFe MBH within a bacterial cell is shown in Figure \(\PageIndex{5}\) below.

-Panel (A) shows a cartoon depiction of how a NiFe MBH is located within the cytoplasmic membrane, with white boxes representing the redox active metal centers and blue, orange and purple blocks indicating the large, small and cytochrome subunits, respectively.
+Panel (A) shows a cartoon depiction of a NiFe MBH's location within the cytoplasmic membrane.
+White boxes represent the redox-active metal centers, and blue, orange, and purple blocks indicate the large, small, and cytochrome subunits, respectively.

 Figure \(\PageIndex{6}\) shows an interactive iCn3D modelof the O2-Tolerant Membrane-Bound Hydrogenase 1 from Escherichia coli in Complex with Its Cognate Cytochrome b (4GD3).
 The same color coding is used for the subunits as in the above figures.